MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 6. Choose the **Create Put-away** action.
 A warehouse put-away instruction is now ready for a warehouse employee.
 Alternatively, choose the **Release** action to create warehouse put-aways using the **Put-away worksheet** page.
 To learn more about put-away worksheets, go to [Create put-away documents in bulk with the put-away worksheet](warehouse-how-to-put-items-away-with-warehouse-put-aways.md#to-create-put-away-documents-in-bulk-with-the-put-away-worksheet).
 6. When the put-away is complete, you can register it.

-### <a name="to-register-the-warehouse-put-away"></a>To register the warehouse put away
+### To register the warehouse put away

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Put-aways**, and then choose the related link.
 2. Open the warehouse put-away that's ready to handle.
 3. If required, enter your user ID when you start work on a put-away.

     To optimise the put-away process, you can sort the put-away lines by various criteria.
 For example, by item, shelf number, or due date.

     * If the Take and Place lines for each receipt line don't immediately follow one another, and you want them to, sort the lines by selecting **Item** in the **Sorting Method** field.
     * If the bin rankings reflect the physical layout of the warehouse, use the **Bin Ranking** sorting method to organise the work around the bin locations.

+  > [!NOTE]
+  > Lines are sorted in ascending order by the selected criteria.
+If you sort by document, sorting is done first by document type based on the **Warehouse Activity Source Document** enum.
+If you sort by ship-to, sorting is done by destination type based on the **Warehouse Destination Type** field.

 4. Perform the put-away.